By Brian McKay

 Credit: Flickr

-Another thing that can really complicate your inventory is the lack of accurate tracking.
+Another thing that can really complicate your inventory is the lack of accurate tracking but luckily a code scanner can solve this.
 Once you’ve done the necessary projections and figured out how much stock you’ll need, the next important step is making sure you actually have it available.
 Think about your supply chain for a moment, and you’ll realise that there are all kinds of opportunities for miscounts.
-During receiving, fulfilment, and of course the thefts that are all too common.
+During receiving, fulfilment, and of course, the thefts that are all too common.
 If you’re in the manufacturing sector, you’ve also got to plan for scrap or yield in the production process.
 Fortunately, a great solution is now pretty accessible.
 Electronic data interchange, combined with simple tools like a Motorola barcode scanner, will make data entry issues a thing of the past.
+These new tools will allow you to easily assess your inventory and make any last-minute changes with accurate data.
+However, like all pieces of equipment, they may need maintenance or even repair over the course of their lifespan.
+It's likely that you'll also need the services of a specialist who can deal with Motorola Battery Troubles and Solutions.
+This way, you won't have any unnecessary delays due to technological issues.
 You should also consider implementing a cycle-counting system to make things even more efficient and foolproof.
-A code scanner will make life much simpler and keep inventory better organized.

 Finally, consider scrapping standard spreadsheets as part of your inventory management.
 It might seem natural to stick to basic spreadsheet software like Microsoft Excel or Lotus 123 to keep tabs on your business’s inventory.
 However, if you don’t innovate at all, you could be running a pretty significant risk.
 Unfortunately, it’s very easy for regular spreadsheets to be deleted by accident or for you to lose important changes.
 There’s also no airtight way for several people working on inventory to sync up their spreadsheets.
 Your capital might be pretty tight, but I highly recommend upgrading to more reliable software.
 Go looking for some programs such as Freshservice, and find one that will fit smoothly into your business model.
 This software is packed with features to make inventory management so much easier.